 Holiday Displays out of weeded books

 I’ve enjoyed finding clever ways to reuse books to create holiday displays over the last few years.
-The book tree is always a big hit!
+(June 2022, edited to remove pix and reference to making a Christmas tree out of books)

 What are your favorite DIY projects?